jedi4ever/vagrant-guard-demo/README.markdown

     gem 'rb-fchange', :require => false
     gem 'growl'

+As you can tell by the names, it uses different strategies to detect changes in your directories.
+And it uses growl (if correctly setup) to notify you if your tests pass or fail
 Once installed you get a command `guard`

 Guard uses a configurationfile `Guardfile`, which can be created by `guard init`.
 In this file you define different guards based on different helpers: for example there is [guard-rspec](http://github.com/guard/guard-rspec), [guard-cucumber](http://github.com/guard/guard-cucumber) and [many more](http://github.com/guard).
-There is even a [guard-puppet](http://github.com/guard/guard-puppet).
+There is even a [guard-puppet](http://github.com/guard/guard-puppet)(which we will not use because it works only for local provisioning)

 To install one of these helpers you just include it in your Gemfile.
 We are using only two here: